Curar/auto-kernel-download-compile/README.md

+## Build a clean kernel from https://kernel.org thanks to this automatic script.
 ### Bash script that downloads the kernel source from https://kernel.org, compiles the kernel and loads it into the system.
 #### Script installation :
 `git clone https://github.com/curar/auto-kernel-download-compile.git`